 37G.
-After the expiry of two months from the date of such publication, and after considering any objections or suggestions that may be submitted, the Local Government may sanction or reject the scheme as published, or may

-Sanitary Board who, in consultation with the same committee as aforesaid, shall consider the scheme with a view to its amendment, and when the scheme shall have been so considered, it shall be forwarded to the Local Government, and the provisions of this and the last preceding section shall be applied.
+After the expiry of two months from the date of such publication, and after considering any objections or suggestions that may be submitted, the Local Government may sanction or reject the scheme as published, or may refer it, with such suggestions as it may think fiit, to the Sanitary Board, who, in consultation with the same committee as aforesaid, shall consider the scheme with a view to its amendment, and when the scheme shall have been so considered, it shall be forwarded to the Local Government, and the provisions of this and the last preceding section shall be applied.

-- 37H.
-When a scheme has been sanctioned by the Scheme to be carried preceding section, the Commissioners of the municipality or municipalities, or the local authorities concerned shall, if the rate and other monies to be collected, received or recovered for or in respect of the water-supply or drainage system be sufficient for the purpose, proceed to carry it out, and where two or more municipalities or local authorities are concerned, a joint-committee may be formed for that purpose according to rules to be framed in this behalf by the Local Government. - specified in any scheme, plans,
+37H.
+When a scheme has been sanctioned by Scheme to be carried out by municipalities. the Local Government under the last preceding section, the Commissioners of the municipality or municipalities, or the local authorities concerned shall, if the rate and other monies to be collected, received or recovered for or in respect of the water-supply or drainage system be sufficient for the purpose, proceed to carry it out, and where two or more municipalities or local authorities are concerned, a joint-committee may be formed for that purpose according to rules to be framed in this behalf by the Local Government.